KarimEbrahemAbdelaziz/NXDUISample/README.md

 To enable a smooth transition to SwiftUI when available, NXDUI is making a best effort to be source compatible with SwiftUI.
 However, this is not a hard requirement for any potential features in NXDUI.

+⚠️The code in this repository is for demonstration purposes only.
+It will not be maintained nor shipped as a library.
+If you like the approach, consider creating your own version using NXDUI as inspiration.⚠️

 ## Why?

 The iOS app is made up of a bunch of different components.
 Regardles of the architecture used to build a screen, there is one component that persists: **View**